quantumlib/Stim/doc/python_api_reference_vDev.md

             "timeslice-svg": An SVG image of the operations applied between two TICK instructions in the circuit, with the operations laid out in 2d.
+            "timeslice-svg-html": Same as timeslice-svg but the SVG image is inside a resizable HTML iframe.
             "detslice-with-ops-svg": A combination of timeslice-svg
                 and detslice-svg, with the operations overlaid
                 over the detector slices taken from the TICK after the operations were applied.
+            "detslice-with-ops-svg-html": Same as detslice-with-ops-svg
+                but the SVG image is inside a resizable HTML iframe.
             "interactive" or "interactive-html": An HTML web page containing Crumble (an interactive editor for 2D stabilizer circuits) initialized with the given circuit